 A student who falls asleep during clinical will be sent home and dismissed from the nursing program for the semester.

-By signing I agree that I have read and und By signing I agree that I have read and understand the above information.
+By signing I agree that I have read and I understand the above information.

 Student Name (Print)

+Student Signature Date

 Student Signature Date